River Raid

-River Raid is a 1982 shoot 'em up video game developed and published by Activision for the Atari 2600, designed by Carol Shaw.
+River Raid is a 1982 shoot 'em up video game developed and published by Activision for the Atari 2600 and designed by Carol Shaw.
 The player controls a fighter jet over the River of No Return in a raid behind enemy lines.
 The goal is to navigate the flight by destroying enemy tankers, helicopters, fuel depots and bridges without running out of fuel or crashing.

-Shaw had made games for Atari, Inc. before joining Activision and before working on River Raid.
-Inspired by the game Scramble (1981), she set out to make a game that had a continuously scrolling screen.
-She had programmed and designed the game herself, occasionally getting advice from other Activision staff.
+Before joining Activision, Shaw had developed games for Atari, Inc. Inspired by the arcade game Scramble (1981), she set out to make a game with a continuously scrolling screen.
+Shaw programmed and designed River Raid herself, taking occasional advice from other Activision staff.

 River Raid was one of the best-selling games of 1983 and the second best-selling Atari 2600 video game of the year after Ms. Pac-Man.
 It received year-end awards from The Video Game Update and the Arkie Awards.
 The game was ported to several other consoles and computers and received a sequel in 1988.
 It has continued to receive praise as one of the best games for the Atari 2600 from various publications.

 Gameplay

 Atari 2600 gameplay.
 The player controls the plane at the bottom of the screen across a river canyon.

-In River Raid the player is in a B1 StratoWing Assault Jet that is retrofitted with rapid-fire guided missiles and has the ability to both accelerate and slow down easily.
+In River Raid, the player is in a B1 StratoWing Assault Jet that is retrofitted with rapid-fire guided missiles and has the ability to both accelerate and slow down easily.
 The jet is going down the "River of No Return" where it is on a mission to break the enemy blockades and halt troop advances.
-The river in the game has no actual ending and scrolls infinitely.
+Similar to endless runner games, the river has no ending and scrolls infinitely.

 River Raid is played with the joystick.
-The player can control movement left and right on the screen and forward and backwards to accelerate and slow down respectively.
-Players can shoot missiles with the joystick's button to destroy enemy tankers, helicopters, fuel depots and bridges.
+The player can move left and right on the screen and forward and backwards to accelerate and slow down respectively.
+The player can shoot missiles with the joystick's button to destroy enemy tankers, helicopters, fuel depots and bridges.
 The goal in River Raid is to collect as many points as possible before crashing or running out of fuel.
-Fuel can be collected from flying over a fuel depot to fill up the gauge that is displayed at the bottom of the screen.
+Fuel can be collected by flying over a fuel depot to fill up the gauge that is displayed at the bottom of the screen.
 As the river progresses, there will be fewer fuel tanks.
 The player loses one of their jets if they collide with the river bank or enemy objects.
-If they have remaining jets, the player restarts play at the same section of the river they crashed.
-If the player manages to destroy a bridge at the end of a section, the player will restart at that bridge upon losing a life.
+If the player has remaining jets, they will respawn at the same section of the river they crashed.
+If a bridge is destroyed at the end of a section, the player will restart at that bridge upon losing a life.

-In the Atari 2600 version, Switch A has the player's missiles shoot straight, while Switch B gives the player guided missiles.
+In the Atari 2600 version, Switch A has missiles that shoot straight, while Switch B has guided missiles instead.

-The port to Atari 8-bit computers adds the ability to select what bridge to start at, bonus points if the player shoots a bridge with tanks on it, and more hazards such as helicopters firing back at the player.
+The port to Atari 8-bit computers adds the ability to select which bridge to start at, bonus points if the player shoots a bridge with tanks on it, and more hazards such as helicopters that fire back.